-GENERAL NOTE: If a student feels that a grade has been assigned in error, the student may appeal the grading decision.
+GRADE APPEALS: If a student feels that a grade has been assigned in error, the student may appeal the grading decision.
 All grade appeals should begin with a conversation with the course instructor, preferably within the first 3 weeks of the semester following the one when the grade was given.
-For details, defer to the full catalog description.
+For details, see: Grade Appeals | Hunter College Catalog (cuny.edu)

-All faculty must submit grades via the CUNYfirst system for grades.
+All faculty must submit grades via the CUNYfirst system for grades https://home.cunyfirst.cuny.edu